upbound/docs/content/spaces/observability.md

 ### Status

-If all goes good, the SharedTelemetryConfig will be created and the OpenTelemetry Collector will be provisioned for the selected controlplane.
-To see the status:
+If successful, Upbound creates the `SharedTelemetryConfig` resource and provisions the OpenTelemetry Collector for the selected control plane.
+To see the status, run `kubectl get stc`:

 ```bash
  kubectl get stc